tukcps/jAADD/README.md

 ```
 var f = BDD.False            // leaf with value false
 var t = BDD.True             // leaf with value true
-var a = BDD.constant(true);  // leaf with Boolean value true or false
+var a = BDD.constant(true);  // leaf with Boolean value defined by parameter
 var X = BDD.variable("X")    // internal node depending on decision variable "X"
 ```
 To compute with BDD, one can use Boolean operations, i.e. an, or, not, as defined